How did the Church Lose the Better Part of two Generations?

 How do church leaders, pastors and parents lure the millennial generation back into church?

 The millennial generation (those born between 1981 and 1996) have abandoned the Christian faith in seriously distressing numbers.
-Upwards of sixty percent of the millennials raised in church have left and most express zero interest in ever returning.
+Generation Z (those born between after 1997) are following the millennial generations footsteps.
+Upwards of sixty percent of millennials and eighty-eight percent of Gen Z who were raised in church have left the church.
+Most express zero interest in ever returning.
 Their reasons for leaving typically come down to a few key issues.
-Millennials tend to believe that the church is anti-gay, sexually repressive and far too rigid in its teachings and leadership structure.
+Millennials and Gen Z tend to believe that the church is anti-gay, sexually repressive and far too rigid in its teachings and leadership structure.
 Most also think that the majority of churches have not done enough to help the poor and marginalized in society.

 Some of those criticisms are clearly valid.

-Every article I read was focused entirely on finding clever ways to lure the millennials back to church.
+Every article I read was focused entirely on finding clever ways to lure younger generations back to church.
 Some suggested tailoring small-group curriculum and preaching just for that particular demographic.
 Others recommended making services shorter, using secular music during worship services and making church government more democratic and inclusive.
-A few even went so far as to say the church ought to soften its stance on issues like homosexuality to make Christianity more palatable to millennials.
+A few even went so far as to say the church ought to soften its stance on issues like homosexuality to make Christianity more palatable to millennials and Gen Z.

-Some of the ideas were not terrible, a few were actually pretty good, others were clearly stupid.
+Some of the ideas were not terrible, a few were actually pretty good, the vast majority were clearly stupid.
 That said, all the recommendations were putting the cart before the horse.
-Before we begin the process of luring the millennial generation back into the fold, we need to do some self-examination and figure out where we went wrong in the first place.
+Before we begin the process of luring the millennials and Gen Z back into the fold, we need to do some self-examination and figure out where we went wrong in the first place.

 Where exactly did we go wrong?

-Results do not lie and the results clearly indicate that the Church failed the millennial generation.
-We cannot lose sixty percent of a generation to secularism, atheism and every other ism and declare it a win.
+Results do not lie and the results clearly indicate that the Church failed the millennial and Gen Z generations.
+We cannot lose sixty percent (or more) of a generation to secularism, atheism and every other ism and declare it a win.
 The problem was not a lack of money or resources.
 Between Christian books, videos, Christian curriculum, children’s church and youth groups more money was spent on evangelizing the millennial generation than any other generation in the history of Christianity.

 What are we going to do differently with the next generation?